Sawtooth Wilderness

 The Sawtooth Wilderness is a federally-protected wilderness area that covers 217088 acre of the state of Idaho.
-Managed by the U.S. Forest Service in the U.S. Department of Agriculture, it was designated the Sawtooth Primitive Area in 1937 to preserve the exceptional scenic beauty of the Sawtooth Mountains.
+Managed by the U.S. Forest Service in the U.S. Department of Agriculture, it was designated the Sawtooth Primitive Area in 1937 to preserve the scenic beauty of the Sawtooth Mountains.
 On August 22, 1972 Public Law 92-400 designated the Primitive Area as the Sawtooth Wilderness and part of the newly created Sawtooth National Recreation Area.
 As part of the National Wilderness Preservation System, the Sawtooth Wilderness is an area where human development and use are restricted and people are to remain only visitors.
 According to the United States Environmental Protection Agency, the Sawtooth Wilderness has some of the clearest air in the lower 48 states.

 History

 Sawtooth National Forest was created as the Sawtooth Forest Reserve in the U.S. Department of Agriculture by proclamation of President Theodore Roosevelt on May 29, 1905.
 It was named after the Sawtooth Mountains in the northwestern part of the forest.
 On October 12, 1937, the U.S. Forest Service established the Sawtooth Primitive Area in the Sawtooth Mountains.
 Subsequently, Sawtooth National Forest began to extensively develop recreation opportunities, including new campgrounds, trails, and roads.

 In 1960, Frank Church, a U.S. Senator from Idaho, first introduced legislation for a feasibility study to study the area for national park status.
 While Church allowed the 1960 feasibility study legislation to die, he introduced a bill in 1963 to create Sawtooth Wilderness National Park, which would primarily encompass the existing Sawtooth Primitive Area.
 While the 1963 bill also died, Church admitted that it wasn't designed to pass but rather to encourage thorough feasibility studies by both the Forest Service and National Park Service.
 Support for greater protection of the Sawtooths and surrounding areas grew after the discovery of a molybdenum deposit at the base of Castle Peak in the White Cloud Mountains in 1968.

 In March 1971 Idaho's congressional delegation was finally united and introduced legislation to create the SNRA.
 On August 22, 1972 Public Law 92-400 establishing the SNRA, covering 756019 acre, and banning mining in it passed both the House of Representatives and Senate and was signed into law by President Richard Nixon.
 As part of this legislation, the Sawtooth Primitive Area became the Sawtooth Wilderness covering 217088 acre and part of the National Wilderness Preservation System under the Wilderness Act of 1964.
 The SNRA was dedicated in a ceremony held on the shores of Redfish Lake on September 1, 1972.